DoctorWkt/CSCvon8/Docs/cas_assembler.md

 The current command-line syntax to run *cas* is:

-	cas [-d] inputfile
+        cas [-d] [-r] inputfile

 The *-d* flag enables debugging output.
+The *-r* flag assembles the program to run from RAM and not from ROM.
+It also tells the assembler to create a "hex" version of the output which you can upload to the Monitor ROM.

 ## Assembly Syntax

 The assembler ignores blank lines, and discards text from a hash character '#' onwards.
 Otherwise, each line from the input file has one or more space-separated words on it.
-The general syntax is the following:
+The general syntax is an optional label followed by an instruction and additional arguments.
+Then, optionally a semicolon and another instruction and additional arguments.

->[label:] instruction [additional operands]
+>[label:] instruction [additional operands] [; instruction [ [additional operands] ] ; ...

+You can also have a label on a line by itself with no instructions.

 ## Labels